Welcome to the Valemount Museum & Archive

-Our building has three levels, the main floor, an upstairs, as well as the basement.
-Visitors can see our many displays and exhibits.
-On the main floor, we have displays on railroad towns, Japanese internment camps, Valemount pioneers, local War Heros, and more.
+Welcome to the Valemount Museum!
+Built in 1914, our building has three levels, the main floor, an upstairs, as well as the basement.
+On the main floor, we have displays on railroad towns, Japanese Internment camps, Valemount pioneers, local War Heroes, and more.
 Some of the artists on display include Margaret McKirdy’s sculptures, and James Vanslyk’s art.
-In the basement we have recreated an outfitting and trapper’s cabin.
-There is also the recently added Ishbel Cochrane exhibit.
-The exhibit was created in memory of Ishbel Cochrane, and to feature the Hargreaves Brothers Outfitting Company and the historic Mount Robson Ranch.
-The bedrooms upstairs also have exhibits.
-In addition we have a restored CN Caboose, as well as the annex building which contains logging and farming artifacts.
-Click here to learn more about the museum, and Valemount’s history.
+We have recreated an outfitting and trapper’s cabin in our basement.
+Additionally, there is the Ishbel Cochrane exhibit, created in memory of Ishbel Cochrane.
+This exhibit also features the Hargreaves Brothers Outfitting Company, and the historic Mount Robson Ranch, where Ishbel grew up.
+The Museum’s upper level contains a bedroom and school house display.
+In addition we have a restored Standard Cupola CN Caboose, as well as the annex.
+The annex contains local logging and farming artifacts.
+Learn more about the Museum, and Valemount’s history.

 A list of our currently available exhibits and displays can be found here.

 While you’re here, check out our gift shop.
 We keep it stocked with locally published books, pamphlets, Canadian National Railway items, and more.
 In case you can’t make it here, there is also a selection of our historical booklets available in our online store.

 The archives are located in the basement of the library across the lawn.
 For archival services, please visit research and services.